-- (a) The curriculum shall normally extend over one and a half academic years of full-time study.
-Candidates shall not be permitted to extend their studies beyond the maximum period of registration of three academic years of full-time study, unless otherwise permitted or required by the Board of the Faculty. - (b) Candidates may be permitted to complete the curriculum in one academic year, subject to the approval of the Programme Director and the Board of the Faculty.
+- MAI3 (a) The curriculum shall normally extend over one and a half academic years of full-time study or two and a half academic years of part-time study.
+Candidates shall not be permitted to extend their studies beyond the maximum period of registration of three academic years of full-time study or four academic years of part-time study, unless otherwise permitted or required by the Board of the Faculty. - (b) Candidates of full-time study may be permitted to complete the curriculum in one academic year, subject to the approval of the Programme Director and the Board of the Faculty.
 The candidate should write formally to apply for shortening the normative period of study via the Department within one month after admission to the curriculum.
 For such candidates, it is recommended that the capstone course will start in the second semester of first year with expectation to be completed in the summer semester.